 SU Relay For Life Donations Continue

-Some 100 teams representing over 1,200 SU students, faculty, staff, families and community members signed up to participate.
+Some 95 teams representing over 1,300 SU students, faculty, staff, families and community members participated in the 2012 event, co-chaired by students Maggie Sullivan and Casey Gaul.
 All proceeds benefit cancer research, education, patient services and advocacy programs.

 The ACS is a community-based organization dedicated to eliminating cancer through efforts such as Relay For Life, which in the past two decades has spread to more than 4,500 U.S. communities and 12 foreign countries.

 Donations are still being accepted for this year's SU Relay.
 To contribute, visit the SU Relay Web site at www.relayforlife.org/su.